Perfect reconstruction of sparse signals with piecewise continuous nonconvex penalties and nonconvexity control: Stability of success solution

 This condition is derived by the linear stability analysis of $\chi$ around 0.
 Further, we can show that the AT condition for the success solution is equivalent to \eref{eq:AT_success}.
 This means that when the success solution is locally stable as a RS saddle point, it is also stable with respect to the replica symmetry breaking perturbation.
 Therefore, the reconstruction limit $\alpha_c(\rho)$ is defined as the minimum value of $\alpha$ that satisfies \eref{eq:AT_success} for each $\rho$.
 We also define $\rho_c(\alpha)$ as the maximum value of $\rho$ to satisfy \eref{eq:AT_success} at $\alpha$, and we use both $\alpha_c(\rho)$ and $\rho_c(\alpha)$ for convenience.

 Figs. \ref{fig:SCAD_phase} and \ref{fig:MCP_phase} show the $\rho$-dependence of $\alpha_c(\rho)$ for SCAD minimization and MCP minimization, respectively, where (a)s represent $a=3$ and (b)s represent $\lambda=0.01$.
-The typical reconstruction is possible in the parameter region $\alpha\geq\alpha_c(\rho)$, and that for $\ell_1$ minimization (L1) and the algorithmic limit of the Bayes-optimal method (BO) are shown for comparison.
+The typical reconstruction is possible in the parameter region $\alpha\geq\alpha_c(\rho)$, and that for $\ell_1$ minimization (L1) and the algorithmic limit of the Bayes-optimal method given by spinodal transition (BO(S)), and the phase transition boundary of the Bayes-optimal method (BO(P)) over which the success solution is locally stable, are shown for comparison.
 As $\lambda$ and $a$ decrease, $\alpha_c(\rho)$ of SCAD and MCP become less than that of the algorithmic limit of the Bayes-optimal reconstruction method \cite{Krzakala2012}.
 Further, the reconstruction limit $\alpha_c(\rho)$ approaches $\rho$ as $\lambda\to0$.
 Mathematically, $\alpha_c(\rho)\to\rho$ is provided by scaling $\theta_-\to\infty$ and $\T{\chi}\to 0$ at $\lambda\to 0$, which reduces \eref{eq:AT_success} to $\rho<\alpha$.
-This inequality, $\rho < \alpha$, is considered to be the principle limit, because in general sparse estimation methods, the estimation of the support increases the effective degrees of the estimated variables.
+This inequality, $\rho < \alpha$, is considered to be the fundamental limit, because in general sparse estimation methods, the estimation of the support increases the effective degrees of the estimated variables.
 Hence, we need more measurements than the number of the variables to be estimated.
 It is indicated that SCAD and MCP with $\lambda\to 0$ achieve the typical reconstruction when the number of the measurements and that of nonzero variables are balanced.